 Heidelberg is 132 kilometres from Strasbourg.

-Related: If castles and old towns are your thing, then Heidelberg is just the place.
+Related: If castles and old towns are your things, then Heidelberg is just the place.
 Let us show you how to do one day in Heidelberg

 Day trips from Strasbourg to the Black Forest

-As Strasbourg sits right on the France Germany border the Black Forest makes an ideal day trip from Strasbourg.
+As Strasbourg sits right on the France-German border the Black Forest makes an ideal day trip from Strasbourg.
 We will explore 2 Black Forest destinations.

 Triberg